All Collections

 Start with broad then specific questions

 The order of the questions you ask should follow a simple structure.
-The goal is to group the questions in sections, and go from broad to specific questions.
+The goal is to group the questions into sections, and go from broad to specific questions.

 Here is an order you could follow: